xuewuyinhe/QiMeng-PerceptOS/README.md

 - Linux kernel source code
 - Python 3.10+
 - `.config` file from your OS distribution for initial configuration
-- LLM API key: You can use GPT-4o-mini for its fast speed, low cost, and solid performance .

 ## Quick start
 0. Make sure you can replace the configuration of the OS by mannual in your environment.